zachsnyder1/sp-emulation/README.md

 # Introduction

-This is a side-project from 2018 that I built as a wedding present for my friend.
+Being long obsessed with signal processing, this side-project using the fast fourier transform was extremely satisfying.
+I built this as a wedding present for my friend.
 It was inspired by a festival tent that he, his fiance, and I discovered one night called the "Sound Puddle," designed by an artist based in Longmont, CO.
 The Sound Puddle is microcontroller-based contraption that maps sound frequencies onto light frequencies, and sends blips of colors dripping down an LED string.

-You can view the functioning of the assembled emulation on [YouTube](http://youtu.be/m5dzctOYbeE)
+You can view the functioning of my assembled project on [YouTube](http://youtu.be/m5dzctOYbeE)

 In the video I tested on an Arduino Uno, but switched to a Teensy++ 2.0 board